Have you been considering having Puppies live in apartments? Are you looking to get a puppy but you live in an apartment building?

 Assuming that you have a low-moderate energy puppy, he can still get stressed because of the small space.

 Besides stress, your puppy can also suffer anxiety, loneliness, and boredom.
 Whether you are going to be at home or not, I insist on purchasing toys.

 Get a few interesting and exciting dog toys and teach him how to play with them.

 Not only are puppy toys entertaining but provide distractions for your puppy.
 This will keep your puppy from engaging in destructive behavior.

-I suggest that you speak with your vet about the food to feed your puppy.
+I suggest that you speak with your vet about the food to feed your puppy (See on Amazon).
 Most commercial dog foods are healthy and safe to consume.
 Consult with your vet about the amount and frequency to feed your puppy.

 Major challenges of puppies that live in apartments